 18. Keep Food Away From Sight

 Keep food away and out of your sight.
 This is more needed for ready-to-eat foods.
 Store these out of sight, at the back of the refrigerator, or on the topmost shelf in your kitchen cabinet.
 Do not buy ready-made juices.
 They carry unhealthy amounts of sugar but are easy to fool you into thinking you are having wholesome food.

 19. Buy And Store Healthful Foods

 20. Cook Novel Types of Food

 Learn to cook different and novel types of food.
-For example, when you wish to learn to make hummus or hash, you take yourself through a series of novel experiences – watching or reading the recipes, shopping the ingredients, making the food, and tasting it, and then eating it.
+For example, when you wish to learn to make hummus or hash, you take yourself through a series of novel experiences – watching or reading the recipes, shopping for the ingredients, making the food, tasting it, and then eating it.
 It expands your mindful eating practice into a celebration and adventure.In essence, mindful eating is eating with attention and intention.
 You note what you eat, and savor when you eat.
 Click To Tweet